LennyTaelman/LennyTaelman.github.io/_pages/about.md

 Mathematics](https://kdvi.uva.nl/)
 of the [University of Amsterdam](https://www.uva.nl/).
-I enjoy thinking and talking about arithmetic geometry, homotopy theory, formal mathematics, and the prospects of automated reasoning.
+I enjoy thinking and talking about arithmetic geometry, homotopy theory, formal mathematics, and the prospects of automated proof.

 See also my [google
 scholar](https://scholar.google.com/citations?user=TbTCE3gAAAAJ&hl=en) and